AIBiology/aibiology.github.io/Week_06.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

 * Understand Linear regression methods recast into ML frameworks.
+* Understand Lasso and Ridge regularization methods and how to select when to use
 * Have a good start on Problem Set 3, it's due {{site.ps_3_due}}

 {% include custom/office_hours.html %}